HUK-COBURG/openapirouter/README.md

 The `AddRequestHandler` function of the router is used to add a function for a specific path and method to the router.

+If an endpoint defines a security requirement, `AddRequestHandlerWithAuthFunc` must be used in order to enable the router to check if the user is authorized to access the endpoint.
+Using the `openapi3filter.NoopAuthenticationFunc` as `authFunc` will grant access for any request without further checks.

 ### Error handling
 If the handler function returns an error, it will be mapped to a corresponding response.
 Therefore, a custom `HTTPError` is used and returned as a JSON response.
 It contains the following fields: